We must become somebody who seeks and finds God in all things and at all times, in all places, in all company, and in all ways.

 I’m Paul.

-Writer by compulsion, philosopher by disposition, feeler by birth.
+Writer by compulsion, philosopher by disposition, and emotions junkie by birth.

 I write because I need to—it’s how I wrestle with ideas, emotions, and the contradictions in between.
 It’s how I’ve made sense of the world, and my place in it.
 Honestly, it’s a bit like therapy.

-That’s what earned me the nickname El Filósofo (which means “the philosopher” in Spanish).
+That’s what earned me the nickname El Filósofo, which means “the philosopher” in Spanish.
+It’s easily the coolest nickname I’ve ever had!

 I’ve studied ideas, lived through a few of my own existential crises, and I’m still here—sauntering vaguely toward enlightenment, whatever that is.